Eidolon: A Post-Quantum Signature Scheme Based on k-Colorability in the Age of Graph Neural Networks

-Instead, the chromatic number seems to follow a power law with best-fit equation $\chi(n,1/2)=1.13n^{0.54}$.
-We use this to select the number of colors in the planted solutions.
+Instead, the chromatic number seems to follow a power law with best-fit equation $\chi(n,1/2)=0.88n^{0.611}$.

-We now look at planted solutions using the algorithm described in Section \ref{PlantedSolution} with $n=36$ and $s=1/2$, with $p$ selected as above.
-The time to find a solution of the correct size is shown in Figure \ref{fig:PlantedGraphs}.
-As we might hope, the time-to-solution is exponential in $k$, up to a threshold value, where it becomes constant.
-At this point, the natural minimum coloring of the equivalent random graph has less colors that the planted solution and is found by the algorithm.
-The computational complexity is therefore bounded by this solution and constant (for fixed $n,p$).
-As in the previous examples, we observe that the transition occurs at $k=8$ not $n/2(log_2 n-1)\approx 4$.
-We should therefore select $k=\chi$ for maximum difficulty of the k-coloring problem.
+The secret key is embedded as a planted coloring in the graph.
+It seems natural to choose $\chi$ as the number of colors for the key, but embedding an additional solution may change the difficulty of the problem.
+To confirm the correct number of colors, we analyzed the solution time to find a coloring of size $k$ embedded in graphs with expected $\chi=13(n=72)$, $\chi=14(n=82)$ and $\chi=15(n=93)$ (Figure \ref{fig:difficulty}.
+The peak difficulty occurs either at $k=\chi$ or $k=\chi+1$, and so we choose $k=\chi$.